 Marketing: We produce a lot of great stuff, and we need your help in letting others know about it.

 Production: There’s a lot of stuff backing up in the production queue, and there’s always something that needs to be worked on.

-Recording: We need people to go out and record events, and would even love to train you to write a news article.
+Recording: We need people to go out and record events.

 “For me, podcasting is an evolution from broadcasting,” Tubbs said.
 “Broadcasting is an agricultural term originally, meant to describe the mass throwing out of seeds, hoping some of them will grow into plants.
 Podcasting is more about the seeds being thrown into the waiting soil of those who want them.”